-- (3) Tourist attractions must remain closed except for intra-provincial private self-drive excursion activities and guided tours. - [subregulation (3) substituted by section of 4(c) Government Notice 846 of 2020] - (4) Persons rendering security and maintenance services may continue to perform these services at the places or premises closed in terms of this regulation. - (5) The Cabinet member responsible for cooperative governance and traditional affairs may, by directions, determine any other place or premises that must be closed, if there is a risk of any members of the public being exposed to COVID-19.
+- (1) Night clubs are closed to the public. - (2) The Cabinet member responsible for cooperative governance and traditional affairs may, by directions, determine a place or premises that must be closed, if there is a risk of any members of the public being exposed to COVID-19 at such a place or premises.